 Day 6: Agra to Jhansi & Orchha

-In the morning board in express train to Jhansi and on arrival travel onward to Orchha.
-Placed on the shores of the River Betwa, Orchha is in mid of a fantastic compound of well-preserved 16th century temples and palaces.
+In the morning board your express train to Jhansi and on arrival travel onward to Orchha.
+Situated on the banks of the River Betwa, Orchha is situated in between a wonderful complex of well-preserved 16th century temples and palaces.
 Overnight stay at hotel.